grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

 ## Cloud execution options

-All the [k6 Options](/using-k6/options), like `--vus` and `--duration` are the same between the `k6 run` and `k6 cloud` commands. k6 aims to run the same script in different execution modes without making any script modifications.
+All [k6 Options](/using-k6/options), such as `--vus` and `--duration`, are the same between the `k6 run` and `k6 cloud` commands. k6 aims to run the same script in different execution modes without making any script modifications.

-Optionally, you can define some cloud options in your k6 script.
+However, you can set some cloud-specific options for your script.

+**All cloud options are optional.**

 ```javascript
 export const options = {